njoyard/ist/doc.markdown

 <section class="doc-desc">
 The arguments passed to helpers are:

-* `outer`: a [Context object](#Context objects) for the outer rendering context, ie. the value of the rendering context where the directive is called;
+* `context`: a [Context object](#Context objects) for the outer rendering context, ie. the value of the rendering context where the directive is called;
-* `inner`: a [Context object](#Context objects) for the inner rendering context, ie. the value that is passed as an argument to the directive; this argument is undefined when no parameter is passed;
+* `value`: the value that is passed as an argument to the directive; this argument is undefined when no parameter is passed;
 * `template`: an ist compiled template that enables access to nodes defined as children of the directive;
-* `fragment`: an empty DocumentFragment where the directive should add the nodes it creates.
+* `fragment`: a DocumentFragment where the directive should render nodes.
+When updating a previously rendered template, it contains all nodes the directive rendered; otherwise it is empty.

 Here are some example calls to `@foo` with the parameters the helper receives: